InsightGit/Pika.py/README.md

   <img src="https://discordbots.org/api/widget/412042272268615680.svg" />
 </a>

+**No, we aren't dead.
+Updates have been going on behind the scenes.
+Join the Discord for updates, Akari is coming soon, I promise**

 # Features
 * An awesome Moderation system, including an unique voting system for nickname changes, kicks, bans, and mutes!
 * Many fun commands!